 In Their Own Words: Houston Texans

 "Success isn't owned.
 It's leased.
 And rent is due every day.
 Every single day, someone's coming for your job." —J.J.
 Watt

 How well do you know football?
 Test your knowledge with this most touchdowns by NFL team quiz from Huge Quiz.

 The combination of consistent success with Super Bowl appearances typically yields Hall of Fame talent.

 But while a few Panthers players have received Hall of Fame votes, they lack any representation in Canton.

-Wide receiver Steve Smith likely will change that and be the first domino to fall for Carolina in 2021.
+Wide receiver Steve Smith likely will change that and be the first domino to fall for Carolina.

 Potential Hall of Famers for Carolina Panthers